proullon/workerpool/README.md

 }
 ```

-Example behavior with network and database operation:
+Example behaviour with network and database operation:
 ```
 Velocity:
 1% : 10op/s